sbryngelson/georgia-tech-cv/README.md

 The official template is only available in MS Word, hence this __unofficial__ repository.
 It closely matches the official one at the following timestamps:
  * March 2023
- * March 2024 still up to date, now includes the newly required PDF table of contents/bookmarks
+ * March 2024: Still up to date, now includes the newly required PDF table of contents/bookmarks
+ * May 2024: Updated to fix asterisk from items before Gatech to during Gatech

 __Note: This CV template is not useful for Gatech students.__